-- The needs of these populations had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care, for example Saturday appointments. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice had extended hours twice a week for the benefit of working patients.
+- The needs of these populations had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care, for example, extended opening hours and Saturday appointments. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group.